vuralevren/altogic-auth-next13/README.md

 ```

 ### Auth Redirect Page
-We use this page to verify the user's email address and **Login With Magic Link Authentication.**
+We use this page to verify the user's email address and process magic link.
+This is the page where the user is redirected when clicked on the sign-up email confirmation link or the magic link.

-We will use the fetch function to call our backend API.
+We will use the fetch function to call our Next.js's API.
 The user will be redirected to the profile page if the API returns success.
-If the API returns an error, redirected to the sign-in page
+If the API returns an error, redirected to the sign-in page.

 Replacing `app/auth-redirect/page.jsx` with the following code:
 ```javascript